-- I like making double the sauce, it is more caloric, but so worth it, when every veggies is oozing with cheese sauce.
+- I like making double the sauce, it is more caloric, but so worth it, when every veggie is oozing with cheese sauce.

-- Use any veggies that you like or have on hand: mushrooms, cauliflower, bell peppers, zuchini etc.
+- Use any veggies that you like or have on hand: mushrooms, cauliflower, bell peppers, zucchini, etc.

 Cheesy Ham Casserole